Combined DNA Index System: Immigration collection

 Since 2020, the U.S. Department of Homeland Security (DHS), through agencies like Customs and Border Protection (CBP), has significantly increased its submission of DNA profiles to CODIS.
 This expansion followed an April 2020 Justice Department rule that revoked a long-standing waiver, enabling mass DNA sampling of immigration detainees.
 The majority of these new entries, approximately 2.6 million profiles since 2020, have been collected under civil (not criminal) authority and contributed to a major surge in the CODIS "detainee" index.
 Data covering October 2020 to December 2024 shows that CBP collected DNA samples from about 2,000 U.S. citizens at border checkpoints, including minors.

 Familial searching

-The inheritance pattern of some DNA means that close relatives share a higher percentage of alleles between each other than with other, random, members of society.
+The inheritance pattern of some DNA means that close relatives share a higher percentage of alleles than other, random members of society.
 This allows for the searching of close matches within CODIS when an exact match is not found.
-By focusing on close matches, investigators can potentially find a close relative whose profile is in CODIS narrowing their search to one specific family.
-Familial searching has led to several convictions after the exhaustion of all other leads including the Grim Sleeper serial killer.
+By focusing on close matches, investigators can potentially find a close relative whose profile is in CODIS, narrowing their search to one specific family.
+Familial searching has led to several convictions after the exhaustion of all other leads, including the Grim Sleeper serial killer.
 This practice also raised Fourth Amendment challenges as the individual who ends up being charged with a crime was only implicated because someone else's DNA was in the CODIS database.
 As of April 2018, twelve states have approved the use of familial searching in CODIS.